 How to Effectively Clean the Childcare Facility

-Please consider this as a guide since professional childcare cleaners in sydney and across all Australia observe these practices.
+Please consider this as a guide since the professional new star rating system for childcare centers cleaners in Sydney and across all Australia observe these practices.
 The people in charge of cleaning are all familiar with all the policies and procedures that concern health and hygiene here in Australia.

 - Use warm, soapy water for change mats.
-Wipe it with a paper towel afterwards.
+Wipe it with a paper towel afterward.
 You can also put the change mats under direct sunlight during lunchtime.

-- For outbreak and spills, same as what was mentioned above, you need to clean and dry the surface first before applying bleach.
+- For outbreaks and spills, same as what was mentioned above, you need to clean and dry the surface first before applying bleach.
 As a guide, disinfectants are needed during reported outbreaks.

 - Never use vinegar as an alternative to disinfectant.
 Vinegar does not kill enough germs in a short period.